 Christopher Lehman is the Founding Director of The Educator Collaborative.

 His books include: Falling In Love With Close Reading with Kate Roberts; Energize Research Reading and Writing;Pathways to the Common Core with Lucy Calkins and Mary Ehrenworth; A Quick Guide to Reviving Disengaged Writers; and he is a contributing essayist to Open a World of Possible.
 He served as column editor of the National Council of Teachers of English (NCTE)’s Voices from the Middle peer-reviewed journal (2016-2018).
-He has authored several forewords and his articles and interviews have appeared in many publications and popular blogs including the International Literacy Association (ILA’s) Reading Today; Education SmartBrief; EdWeek; Choice Literacy; and Talks with Teachers.
+He has authored forewords to a number of literacy pedagogy books and his articles and interviews have appeared in many publications and popular blogs including the International Literacy Association (ILA’s) Reading Today; Education SmartBrief; EdWeek; Choice Literacy; and Talks with Teachers.

 Chris has been a middle-school teacher; a high-school teacher; and literacy coach.
 After which he served as a Senior Staff Developer with the Teachers College Reading and Writing Project at Columbia University.
 Now, as Founding Director of the The Educator Collaborative, he is working to innovate the ways educators learn in-person and online, providing opportunities for teachers, coaches, and administrators to share their expertise so students can hold their brightest futures.

 Clients have included

-University of Wisconsin-Madison, Columbia University, Rutgers University, Valparaiso University, Furman University, University of Missouri, Hamline University, Cleveland State University, St. John’s University, Brigham Young University, Delaware Department of Education, South Carolina Department of Education, Colorado Council International Reading Association, Wisconsin State Reading Association, North Carolina Reading Association, Illinois Reading Council, South Carolina State Council of the International Reading Association, Texas Council of Teachers of English Language Arts, Virginia State Reading Association, New Mexico International Reading Association, Madison Area Reading Council, Berks County Intermediate Unit, Capitol Region Education Council, Middle East and North Africa Common Core Conference, The Leadership and Learning Center, National Center for Families Learning, Heinemann Professional Development, and Scholastic Professional Development.
-He has served schools and districts in California, Connecticut, North Carolina, New Hampshire, New Jersey, New York, Oregon, South Carolina, Tennessee, Wisconsin, Taiwan, Jordan, Saudi Arabia, and United Arab Emirates, among others.
+University of Wisconsin-Madison, Columbia University, Rutgers University, Valparaiso University, Furman University, University of Missouri, Hamline University, Cleveland State University, St. John’s University, Brigham Young University, Delaware Department of Education, South Carolina Department of Education, Library of Congress, Colorado Council International Reading Association, Wisconsin State Reading Association, North Carolina Reading Association, Illinois Reading Council, South Carolina State Council of the International Reading Association, Texas Council of Teachers of English Language Arts, Virginia State Reading Association, New Mexico International Reading Association, Madison Area Reading Council, Berks County Intermediate Unit, Capitol Region Education Council, Middle East and North Africa Common Core Conference, The Leadership and Learning Center, National Center for Families Learning, Heinemann Professional Development, Scholastic Professional Development, and the Association for Supervision and Curriculum Development.
+He has served schools and districts in California, Connecticut, North Carolina, New Hampshire, New Jersey, New York, Oregon, South Carolina, Tennessee, Wisconsin, Washington, Taiwan, Jordan, Saudi Arabia, United Arab Emirates, among others.